ox-it/ox-theme-bsg-signage/README.md

 ## Short Description

-A WordPress theme aimed to be used with the [ox-digital-signage](https://github.com/ox-it/ox-digital-signage) plugin.
+A WordPress theme to be used with the [ox-digital-signage](https://github.com/ox-it/ox-digital-signage) plugin.

 ## Description

-A WordPress theme aimed to be used with the [ox-digital-signage](https://github.com/ox-it/ox-digital-signage) plugin.
-This plugin should be used as a scaffolding to implement your own style as it contains copyright protected logos and trademarks of the University of Oxford.
+A WordPress theme to be used with the [ox-digital-signage](https://github.com/ox-it/ox-digital-signage) plugin.
+This theme should be used as a scaffolding to implement your own digital signage theme as this one contains copyright protected logos and trademarks of the [University of Oxford](http://www.ox.ac.uk) and implements the corporate identity of the [Blavatnik School of Government](http://www.bsg.ox.ac.uk)

 ## Installation